HVA-FRC-3824/AndroidLearning/Project_1_-_Chat_App/Chat App - Part 4.md

 # Chat App - Part 4

+*This is based on resources developed by FRC Team 1678

 Welcome back!
 You are doing very well indeed, and I am pleased to announce that you have made it to the final stage of the process.
 But that does not mean that you are almost finished.
 No, this part may prove to be the most difficult.
 You must navigate APIs, networking, and a myriad of other ideas and concepts to accomplish this chat application.

 First things first, we will be using a service called Firebase.
-You can get to their website simply by clicking the following link.
+You can get to their website simply by clicking the following [link](https://firebase.google.com/).
 I also advise you follow the instructions that they provide so that you can integrate Firebase into your application.
 Your life will be a lot easier if you read through that whole guide before you start on this assignment.
 You don't need to understand it all immediately, but at least get a sense of it.
 You'll be referencing it a lot throughout this assignment: https://firebase.google.com/docs/android/setup.html

-It may be advisable to look into JSON, or Javascript Object Notation ( A way to conventiently transfer data ), since this is basically the structure that Firebase uses to store data.
+It may be advisable to look into JSON, or Javascript Object Notation ( A way to conveniently transfer data ), since this is basically the structure that Firebase uses to store data.

 Assuming you've done all the other assignments, which you should have, *cough* *cough*, you now have a way of displaying the chat messages.
 However, you're missing one thing...what could that be...oh yeah!
 Chat messages!
 Those are probably important.
 The problem is, we need to transfer these messages across multiple unconnected devices.